 The term "sea" generally refers to the ocean or a large body of water.
-"Seaward" refers to traveling from the sea or a large body of water inland or to a smaller body of water.
+"Seaward" refers to traveling or pointing toward the sea or large body of water.
+"From seaward" refers to traveling from the sea or a large body of water inland or toward a smaller body of water.